deletedcu/angular-demo/lectures/day-1/04-angular-components.md

 Our new method approximates an AJAX request (don't worry, we'll get to that in a later lesson) and returns something useful to both of our components.

-Returning to our MasterSword component, we can now inject the service by importing the service class into our file and modifying the constructor:
+Returning to our `MasterSword` component, we can now incorporate the service by importing the service class into our file and modifying the constructor:

 ```typescript
 import { Component, OnInit } from '@angular/core';